Quantum-Innovation-Challenge/LSQI-Challenge-2025/projects/QDose_Project.md

 # github: JackNDiab/QDose

+--> Project proposal is included as a pdf titled 'QDose_Submission.pdf'
 ---

 Our project aims to explore the advantages of using techniques form quantum computing and AI development at three separate stages of the PK/PD modeling and dosage prediction pipeline.
 We will look into learning a hamiltonian model, using quantum statistical methods for fitting, and then making future patient predictions via quantum neural-network techniques.
 All of these stages fit together in a cohesive workflow that we believe will enhance the efficacy of this process.